kostasr500/Comparative-Analysis-of-Sorting-Algorithms-in-Python/README.md

 **2. Run the benchmark**

-`sort.py` is the main script — it runs the sorting algorithms and records timing (and memory, where applicable):
+`sort.py` is the main script — it presents a menu of all 37 algorithms (plus a "run all" option) and records timing (and memory, where applicable):

 ```bash
 python sort.py